nevotheless/skill-calculator/README.md

 If `npm install` quits without telling you that something horrible happend you're ready to fire `gulp`.
 This will compile the source, watch for changes and reload the browser window if you save changes. **Pure Magic**.

+### Contribute
+Feel Free to fork and contribute to this repository.
+There're no restrictions just be nice!

+### Support
+In case you have questions or need support you can either [open an issue ticket](https://github.com/ununseptium/skill-calculator/issues/new) or write me a message on the ['The Division Discord Server'](http://thedivisiondiscord.com).
+My username there is `nevotheless` feel free to PM me, i do not bite.

 ### Credits

 - [Miodec](https://www.reddit.com/user/miodec) originally created the skill calculator